 If you’re a reasonable person, you might ask, “what is mxnet-the-straight-dope?”
 You might also ask, “why does it have such an ostentatious name?”
 Speaking to the former question, mxnet-the-straight-dope is an attempt to create a new kind of educational resource for deep learning.
 Our goal is to leverage the strengths of Jupyter notebooks to present prose, graphics, equations, and (importantly) code together in one place.
 If we’re successful, the result will be a resource that could be simultaneously a book, course material, a prop for live tutorials, and a resource for plagiarising (with our blessing) useful code.
 To our knowledge, few available resources aim to teach either (1) the full breadth of concepts in modern machine learning or (2) interleave an engaging textbook with runnable code.
 We’ll find out by the end of this venture whether or not that void exists for a good reason.

 Regarding the name, we are cognizant that the machine learning community and the ecosystem in which we operate have lurched into an absurd place.
 In the early 2000s, comparatively few tasks in machine learning had been conquered, but we felt that we understood how and why those models worked (with some caveats).
-By contrast, today’s machine learning systems are extremely powerful, but huge open questions remain as to why precisely they are so effective.
+By contrast, today’s machine learning systems are extremely powerful and actually work for a growing list of tasks, but huge open questions remain as to precisely why they are so effective.

-At present, we’re aiming for the following format: But for a few (optional) notebooks providing a crash course in the basic mathematical background, each subsequent notebook will both
+At present, we’re aiming for the following format: aside from a few (optional) notebooks providing a crash course in the basic mathematical background, each subsequent notebook will both:

 - Introduce a reasonable number (perhaps one) of new concepts